tc39/notes/es9/2018-05/may-24.md

 SYG: To clarify, if you see the spec that says byte 2 means this, etc.

 DD: We need to be extremely involved, like what should be in the default dictionary?
-We should do a corpus crawl…
+We should do a corpus crawl...

 MM: The result of applying the expertise, wherever we find it must be included in our spec.